Where is Everclear Alcohol Sale Illegal?

 High-proof alcohol has many "non-beverage" applications.
 Popular examples include herbal tinctures, homemade perfumes, vanilla extract, cocktail bitters, extracts, concentrates, surface disinfectants, hand sanitizer, edible decorations, precision manufacturing, shellac, electronics repair, cannabis processing, and a whole lot more.

 Food grade ethanol is pure ethyl alcohol designed for applications beyond beverages.
-It is distinguished by its strength (200 proof, 100% ABV), purity (0% water, zero additives), and packaging sizes exceeding 1.75 liters, including bulk jugs and 55-gallon drums.
-Food grade ethanol is an ideal substitute for Everclear 190 proof, while adhering to the rules and regulations governing alcohol sale and shipment within your home state.
+It is distinguished by its strength (200 proof, 99.7% min ABV), purity (0% water, zero additives), and packaging sizes exceeding 1.75 liters, including bulk jugs and 55-gallon drums.

-How to Buy Food Grade Ethanol in Where Everclear is Illegal.
+How to Buy High-Proof (190 Proof+) Ethanol in Where Everclear is Illegal.

-Most states where Everclear is illegal to buy online or in local stores, simultaneously offer specific rules language and protections guaranteeing access to pure ethyl alcohol for non-beverage purposes.
-Click the name of your state below to learn more about how to buy pure 200 proof food grade ethanol if you can't find Everclear near you.
+Most states where Everclear is illegal according to their own rules and regulations, simultaneously offer specific rules exceptions and protections guaranteeing access to pure ethyl alcohol for non-beverage purposes described above.
+Click the name of the state below to learn more about how residents from that state may legally and lawfully obtain the food-safe high-proof alcohol they need for their project or task.

 - California